Effective January 1, 2025: ASP+6% reimbursement for EXPAREL when billing with code J0666 across all outpatient surgical settings.1-3 Discover more

 References

-ASC, ambulatory surgical center; ASP, average sale price; CMS, Centers for Medicare and Medicaid; FDA, US Food and Drug Administration; HOPD, hospital outpatient department; NOPAIN Act, Non-Opioids Prevent Addiction in the Nation Act; OPPS, outpatient prospective payment system.
+ASC, ambulatory surgical center; HCPCS, Healthcare Common Procedure Coding System; HOPD, hospital outpatient department; NOPAIN Act, Non-Opioids Prevent Addiction in the Nation Act.

 EXPAREL® (bupivacaine liposome injectable suspension) and Pacira are registered trademarks of the respective subsidiaries of Pacira BioSciences, Inc. All other trademarks referenced herein are the property of their respective owners.